dgraph-io/dgraph/wiki/content/clients/index.md

 It's possible to commit immediately after a mutation is made (without requiring to use the `/commit` endpoint as explained in this section).
 To do this, add the `X-Dgraph-CommitNow: true` header to the final `/mutate` call.
 {{% /notice %}}

+{{% notice "note" %}}
+The `IgnoreIndexConflict` can be set to not run conflict detection over the index, which would decrease the number of transaction conflicts and aborts.
+However, this would come at the cost of potentially inconsistent upsert operations.
+To do this, add the `X-Dgraph-IgnoreIndexConflict: true` header to each `/mutate` call.
+{{% /notice %}}

 Finally, we can commit the transaction using the `/commit` endpoint.
 We need